Period tracker privacy: what to think about before sharing cycle data

 Track the pattern in MoodSwings

-MoodSwings helps you connect period predictions, mood, symptoms, and optional partner support in a clean, minimal app.
+MoodSwings helps you connect period predictions, mood, symptoms, and optional partner support in a warm app that is easy to keep using.

-Partner sharing needs boundaries
+Partner sharing needs clear boundaries

 Questions people ask